 Hallucination and Fabrication

 Generative models sometimes produce confident but incorrect labels.
-A vision model might draw a bounding box around a shadow, or an LLM might tag a neutral sentence as strongly positive.
-Without human verification, these errors propagate into training data and degrade model performance.
-Human-in-the-loop validation remains essential for every AI-assisted annotation workflow.
+A vision model draws a bounding box around a shadow.
+An LLM tags a neutral sentence as strongly positive.
+Without human verification, these errors flow into the training data and degrade the downstream model.
+Human-in-the-loop validation is not optional in any AI-assisted annotation workflow.

 Bias Amplification

 Models trained on biased data generate biased pre-labels.
-If annotators accept AI suggestions without critical review, existing biases are reinforced rather than corrected.
-This creates a feedback loop where each generation of training data inherits and amplifies the biases of the previous generation.
+If annotators accept AI suggestions without critical review, existing biases compound rather than correct.
+Each generation of training data then inherits and amplifies the biases of the last, creating a feedback loop that is hard to reverse once established.

 The Right Integration Model